aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: Tree walk of the model

-:numref:`table:api.model.edit.tree.walk` lists the functions that permit walking all nodes in the model editor tree.
+:ref:`this table <table:api.model.edit.tree.walk>` lists the functions that permit walking all nodes in the model editor tree.
 The function ``AimmsMeParent(MEH, pMEH)`` creates a model editor handle to the parent of ``MEH``, and stores this handle in the output argument ``pMEH``.
 The